• Skip to main content

 Meet Danitra Brown by Nikki Grimes.
 I keep recommending this book because I love it so much.
 It's a collection of exuberant poems narrated by a young girl, Zuri Jackson, about her best friend, Danitra.
 A joyful ode to a friend.
 Ages 5 and up.

-More Poetry Resources for Women’s History Month
+Individual Poems for Women's History Month

-Women reading in library
+Vintage photograph of women reading in library

 The following is a list of links to some of my favorite contemporary poems for Women's History Month which I think will appeal to kids, especially teens and tweens.
 All of these poems are excellent choices for memorization.